-- To determine the protected revenue level, calculate the Mental Health revenue received (after FFS adjustment) by the small school district in the previous fiscal year (PY Schedule R, Column N) and increase by the current year state funded special education COLA/net deficit. - 2.
-Subtract the small district's current year entitlement, after the adjustment for regional provider services (Fee-For-Service) from the protected revenue level to determine shortfall, if any. - 3.
-Multiply the shortfall by the ADA ratio for the remaining member LEAs.
+- 1. To determine the protected revenue level, calculate the Mental Health revenue received by the small school district in the previous fiscal year (PY Schedule R, Column N) and increase by the current year state funded special education COLA/net deficit. - 2.
+Subtract the small district's current year entitlement from the protected revenue level to determine shortfall, if any. - 3.
+Multiply the shortfall by the funded ADA ratio for the remaining member LEAs.
 Deduct the resulting prorated share from the remaining member LEAs' revenue and add it to the small district's revenue.